SLIDE PROGRAMS

 Your friend,

-People around the world wear jewelry.
-Pierced ears and noses are common in many countries.
 In the U.S. people go to a store, where someone with a piercing "gun" puts a hole through the skin.
 A needle or a sharp thorn will just as quickly punch the hole.
-Sometimes this is done when the person is very young, and they don't remeber it happening.
+Sometimes this is done when the person is very young, and later they don't even remeber it happening.

 A woman from Nepal.
 Her nose has been pierced twice.
-Her necklace is made from hundreds of beautiful small glass beads
+Her necklace is made from hundreds of beautiful small glass beads.

 Home